Kia XCeed PHEV range, MPG, CO2 & charging

 Kia XCeed PHEV range, MPG & CO2 emissions

-Kia's plug-in hybrid system has been refined over several years now and works flawlessly; you should easily see over 30 miles of electric running even with a mix of road types, weather conditions and driving styles thrown in.
+Kia's plug-in hybrid system has been refined over the years and works flawlessly; you should easily see over 30 miles of electric running even with a mix of road types, weather conditions and driving styles thrown in.

 We got pretty close to this during our time with the car; the petrol engine only kicked in when we forced it to on a 30-mile driving route covering a mix of different road types.
 You can stretch out the battery's energy using clever functions such as the 'Driver Only' button, which shuts down all the air vents bar the ones around the driver to save power if you're travelling alone.